rmello4d/TheSustainableDeveloper/mindlanguage.md

 By chance, we know exactly how to escape.
 10 mins ago we made a turn and saw a safe hidden place, certainly not accessible by the lion.

 Everybody could be saved if they knew precisely how to get in this place.
-We try to scream desperately to everybody but our friends, in panic, don’t understand our primal sounds.
+We try to scream desperately to everybody but our friends, in panic, don’t understand exactly our primal sounds.

 Seconds later, one of our friends is caught.